tomphp/tomphp.github.io/_posts/2016-03-30-tidy-functional-php.md

 syntax makes them pretty ugly and complicated looking.
 There was a proposed RFC for a
-[short closure syntax](https://wiki.php.net/rfc/short_closures) for PHP, which would have enabled use to write nice had code like this:
+[short closure syntax](https://wiki.php.net/rfc/short_closures) for PHP, which would have enabled us to write nice code like this:

 ```php
 $names = array_map($customer ~> $customer.getName(), $customers);